KevCaz/CIEE_METECO/doc/Second_meeting/Eric_notes_secondMeeting.md

 ![](Sign_matrix.png)

 - Build the jacobian from the direct effect matrix (to be done)
 - Inverse the jacobian to get the 'net' effect matrix (as per figure above) (to be done)
+- Voilà!

 # Manuscript outline
 We did not have time for a group discussion on this.
 Based on one on one discussions I had with different participants here is my proposition for how to incorporate the blueprint, which would become the core of the article, within the current manuscript.

 ## 1. Toward a useful metaecosystem theory (let's be bold!)
 Here we place our work in the following context:
+- Global ecosystems are in a fragile balance with sometime important parts of their budget being dependent on external fluxes (Polis et al., 1997).
+The metaecosystem concept proposes that....
 - Metaecosystem theory, although being wide and plenty in the literature, is not currently useful for empirical purpose because of its high level of abstraction using unrealistic assumptions for natural systems. (could potentially give the metacommunity theory as a contrast here)
 - To demonstrate that metaecosystem can be useful in natural systems we need to first build models based on real systems.
 For this, a focus on spatial cascades in particular could be especially relevant.
 - *Here we propose to i) build the first empirical metaecosystem model based on the Hubbard brook lake-forest couplings.
 We then ii) discuss the need to develop an understanding of the regional level implications of spatial cascades, and finally iii) discuss future challenges in the implementation of the metaecosystem concept to empirical systems (i.e., very greedy on data needed)*